nobodyme/dynamic-programming/README.md

 **Me:** No, it's not we will work together.</br>

 How would you normally solve it, forgetting about code for a minute.</br>
-You probably eye all the cells of the numbers adding the cost along the path till you reach the destination.
-But you don't know if it's minimum so you start adding by traversing in a different direction.
-Then maybe after considering all paths you come up with a cost that's give you the least and maybe you needed a pen and paper along the way.</br>
+You probably eye all the cells, adding the cost along the path till you reach the destination.
+But you don't know if it's minimum, so you start adding again by traversing in a different direction.
+Then maybe after considering all paths, you come up with a cost that's give you the least.</br>

 That's pretty much it.</br>